-Epping Road / Lyon Park Road, Macquarie Park - Accommodate additional traffic movements (Macquarie Park Map) Figure 26
+Epping Road / Lyon Park Road, Macquarie Park - Accommodate additional traffic movements Figure 26 - Macquarie Park Map

 A new intersection layout for the intersection of Epping Road and Lyon Park Road to allow for additional traffic movements beyond the current leftin, left-out arrangement.
 This would improve vehicular access into and out of Macquarie Park, taking pressure off the intersections at Herring Road and Lane Cove Road.
+The focus should primarily be on ensuring that any improvement does not bring more vehicles into the precinct, and that public transport is prioritised through this upgrade.

-Waterloo Road / Eden Park Drive, Macquarie Park -Intersection improvements (Macquarie Park Map) Figure 26
+Waterioo Road / Eden Park Drive, Macquarie Park -Intersection improvements Figure 26 - Macquarie Park Map